Monday, July 28, 2014

 Topics might include, but are not limited to, efficient and effective ways to: collaborate with faculty; manage limited human and financial resources; attract and retain students; provide resources for students with learning and other disabilities; and create programming for diverse populations to address any social isolation and/or bridge any skills deficiencies.

-Proposals must include the following information:
+Papers must include the following information:

-1. A title for your presentation.
+1. A title for your paper.

 5. A detailed description of both the substantive content and the techniques to be employed, if any, to engage the audience.